-Focus groups are a recommended component of the campus climate assessment process as the campus climate survey results may not be able to fully inform researchers of students' perceptions of campus sexual violence and of available resources, creating a gap in knowledge.
-Follow-up focus groups after a survey allows researchers to understand the survey results in greater depth and conduct an "exploratory" investigation into the meaning behind the quantitative data.
+Focus groups are a recommended component of the campus climate assessment process as the campus climate survey results may not be able to fully inform researchers of students' perceptions of campus sexual violence and available resources, creating a knowledge gap.
+Follow-up focus groups after a survey allow researchers to understand the survey results in greater depth and conduct an "exploratory" investigation into the meaning behind the quantitative data.
 1.2

 Focus groups also grant researchers the ability to ask specific subsets of the student population about their experiences with sexual violence.
-It is critical to make sure that a diverse representation of perspectives is gathered during the campus climate assessment, and in particular, that any underrepresented groups have the opportunity to voice their experiences.
+It is critical to make sure that a diverse representation of perspectives is gathered during the campus climate assessment and, in particular, that any underrepresented groups have the opportunity to voice their experiences.
 Groups such as lesbian, gay, bisexual, transgender, and questioning/queer (LGBTQ) students and students affiliated with various cultural centers may have different perspectives on sexual violence than the majority.
-Focus groups with specific subsets of the student population may also highlight possible gaps in outreach as well as services available on campus for these students.
-The findings from the focus groups with both the general student body as well as specific subsets of the student population can then be combined with the findings from the survey to develop an action plan for improving the overall campus response to sexual violence.
+Focus groups with specific subsets of the student population may also highlight possible gaps in outreach and services available on campus for these students.
+The findings from the focus groups with both the general student body and specific subsets of the student population can then be combined with the findings from the survey to develop an action plan for improving theoverall campus response to sexual violence.